caiovini980/FlappyBirdClone/README.md

 For the communication between classes, events were majorly used for it, just like Roblox Studio.
 But this type of approach needs to be used carefully because it could create a lot of "Spagetti Code" pretty easly<br>

 ##  Where the assets could be found?
-All of them were free assets from websites like [Kenney](https://kenney.nl/assets), [Google Fonts](https://fonts.google.com/)and GitHub.
+All of them were free assets from websites like [Kenney](https://kenney.nl/assets), [Google Fonts](https://fonts.google.com/) and GitHub.

 ##  Next steps
 For the future: